What are interest rates?

-How often have you heard of interest rates?
+How often have you heard the term interest rates?
 Thousands of times I bet, depending on how long you have been in this business.
-Our team have mentioned it many times on our daily updates and weekly analysis and have several articles about the central banks, who affects these rates.
+Our team has mentioned it many times in our daily updates and weekly analysis and have several articles about the central banks, who affect these rates.
 We have a forex strategy as well about interest rates.
-But, let’s have a deeper look into the interest rates, what they are and how they affect the forex market.
+But, let’s take a deeper look into the interest rates, what they are, and how they affect the forex market.

 Let´s say, you took a $100,000 mortgage to buy a house.
 Interest rates are calculated and expressed annually, so with a 4% interest rate, you´d pay $4,000 a year to the lender in addition to the principal, which is the $100,000 mortgage.
 If you had a 20-year mortgage then you´d pay an additional $80,000 to the bank.

-But that’s not exactly what the forex jargon refers to when we mention the interest rates.
-That´s calculated in the same way but, the interest rate in forex is the rate that the second-level banks would pay a central bank to use its money.
+But that’s not exactly what the forex jargon refers to when we mention interest rates.
+They are calculated in the same way but, the interest rate in forex is the rate that the second-level banks would pay a central bank to use its money.
 The central banks lend money to the second-level banks and for this, they have to pay interest.
-And this is the interest rate that we refer to in forex.
+This is the interest rate that we refer to in forex.

-Who controls the interest rates and why it moves?
+Who controls the interest rates and why they move?

 If you want to trade the interest rates you have to understand them